eltingkp/CS361_Partner_Microservice/README.md

 # Description

-This microservice creates a python object that contains a key value pair.
-The key is data, and the value is an API url.
-The python object is converted to a JSON string, and is sent to the server.
-The server creates a python object that receives and decodes the message from the client.
-It is then converted to JSON and a variable is created to hold the value (an API url) of the key from the JSON.
-A get request is sent to the API url, and the response is held in a variable.
-The server sends the response back to the client in bytes, and the client receives the response.
+This microservice is written in Python.
+It receives and decodes messages that contain a URL from the client via sockets.
+The microservice then makes an HTTP request to get the data from the URL and sends it back to the client via sockets.

 # Requirements

-Client requires the following modules:
+Client requires the following Python modules:
 - json
 - socket

-Server requires the following modules:
+Server requires the following Python modules:
 - json
 - socket
 - requests